HHSAPCompSci2020/capstone-project-society/SocietyBall/doc/README - SOCIETY BALL.txt

    * For the right player:
       * Up Arrow is up, Left Arrow is left, Down Arrow is down, Right Arrow is right, Right Shift is sprint
 * The movement of the ball and paddles will be restricted
    * The paddles will have to avoid obstacles and can not cross the net.
-If the paddle hits an obstacle, it can not continue moving in the direction, but instead bounces off.
+If the paddle hits an obstacle, it can not continue moving in the direction, and will stop.
    * The ball will bounce off of the top and bottom walls.
 If the ball hits one of the side walls, the round will end, as this means the player on the opposing side has won.
 The ball will bounce off of obstacles as it would off of walls.
 The ball is not affected by the net or by mines.
 * The paddles will be frozen for 2 seconds if they hit the mine(s).
    * Mines, presented in the diagram as small red circles, will act as special obstacles for the players.
 Before the game starts, each player will be allowed to place three mines on the opposing player’s side.
 The mines will remain there for the rest of the game.
 Players will have to take care to avoid mines, because if their paddle touches one, they will be frozen in place for two seconds.